James Harrison (American football): 2008

-In the Steelers' Week 4 Monday Night Football game against the Baltimore Ravens, Harrison recorded 10 total tackles, 2.5 sacks, 2 tackles for a loss, and a forced fumble.
+During Week 4 against the Baltimore Ravens on Monday Night Football, Harrison recorded 10 total tackles, 2.5 sacks, two tackles for a loss, and a forced fumble.

 Along with LaMarr Woodley, who by this point was a starter in his own right, after the team chose not to re-sign Clark Haggans the previous offseason, Harrison and Woodley had become arguably the team's best pass-rushing duo since Greg Lloyd and Kevin Greene in 1994.
 Harrison amassed 16 sacks, breaking the team record set by Mike Merriweather in 1984.
 The two teammates set a team record with 27.5 sacks.

-Harrison (92) lining up to play the Baltimore Ravens in 2008.

 Harrison also played special teams on a regular basis, making him one of the few regular NFL starters to also play special teams.
 His most notable special teams play for 2008, however, arguably cost the Steelers their game against the New York Giants in Week 8.
 With the Steelers leading 14–12 in the fourth quarter and having to punt from their own end zone, Harrison played as long snapper after regular long snapper Greg Warren suffered a season-ending knee injury earlier in the game.
 Harrison inadvertently snapped it over Mitch Berger's head for a safety, tying the score.

 On January 5, 2009, Harrison was named the AP NFL Defensive Player of the Year for the 2008 season, beating out Cowboys linebacker DeMarcus Ware for the award.
 Harrison became the first undrafted player to win the award.